1. Inconsistent Moisture Control

 3. Improper Drainage Slope

 It might not be enough to just have a drainage system installed.
 To ensure that all waste is able to pass through the drainage and no blockage can occur, it would be wise to have the drainage system slope away from your foundation at three inches every 5 feet.
+French drains around house are important, but you should also ensure the slope is adequate.

 4. Directional Sprinkler Systems